jeffpar/pcjs.v1/disks/pc/README.md

 IBM PC Disk Archive
 ---

-This is a list of disks available to any of the [IBM PC Machines](/devices/pc/machine/) that use our [Library](/disks/pc/library.xml) XML disk configuration file.
+This is a list of disks available to any [IBM PC Machine](/devices/pc/machine/) that uses our [Library](/disks/pc/library.xml) XML disk configuration file.

 For some of the disks below, we have provided more information about the software, and in some cases, machines